freyaalminde/intercept/README.md

 # Intercept for SwiftUI

-Intercept is a collection of extensions for SwiftUI that enable features which are not yet natively supported.
+Intercept is a collection of extensions for SwiftUI that enable subtle yet important features.

+It’s meant to be used in conjuction with [Introspect for SwiftUI](https://github.com/siteline/SwiftUI-Introspect), hence the name.

 ## Installation